The Basic Economic Problem: Scarcity, Choice, and Opportunity Cost

 Q: Why is understanding opportunity cost important?

 A: Understanding opportunity cost is crucial for making rational decisions, both individually and collectively.
-It highlights the trade-offs involved in every choice and helps to ensure that resources are allocated to their most valuable uses.
+It highlights the trade-offs involved in every choice and helps to confirm that resources are allocated to their most valuable uses.

 Conclusion